 In addition, their deconstruction class was taught in a vacant classroom – utilizing the space for its original purpose one last time.
 Of the 25 trainees involved in the project, 5 have landed full or part-time jobs with renovation crews at West Philly High School.

-Thanks in part to CPI, Greg and the Philadelphia Community Corps are getting closer to their goals, which are, as Greg puts it:
+Thanks in part to CPI, Greg and the Philadelphia Community Corps are getting closer to their goals.

 To have a Philadelphia without abandoned housing and to use deconstruction to employ as many people as possible.